-Progressive economists agree.
-Enough government spending (of any kind) would fix the economy.
+Progressive economists believe: Enough government spending (of any kind) would fix the economy.
 For example, building pyramids would fix the economy.
 War would fix the economy.
 Fighting an alien invasion would fix the economy, and building the Death Star would fix the economy.
-Therefore, the government could fix the economy by performing one of its very few Constitutional roles – regulating the militia.
+Therefore, progressive economists must believe that the government could fix the economy by performing one of its very few Constitutional roles—regulating the militia.

 The Second Amendment says that the right of the people to keep and bear arms shall not be infringed, and it says the people have a right to form militia, and it also recommends that the government regulate those militia by providing them with regular (standard/uniform/sufficient) equipment and training.

 To avoid distraction, let’s quickly address weapons of mass destruction.
-Until the Constitution is amended, the people also have a Constitutional right to own any weapons.
-With or without such an amendment, the government would not have to equip the militia with weapons of mass destruction.
+Unless the Constitution is amended, the people also have a Constitutional right to own any weapons because it allows individuals to own warships—the most power weapon at the time.
+With or without such an amendment, the government would not have to equip the militia with weapons of mass destruction anyway.
 Now, back to our point …

 The government could equip the militia (all of us) with the best weapons, training, and gear.

 Although the militia are all of us, it wouldn’t make sense to equip everyone, and the test of whom to exclude from the program of free regulation must be objective, ethical, and simple.
 For example, it must be free of conflict of interest.
 The test is thus pretty obvious …

 Only those who pay taxes are eligible, and regardless of whether one pays taxes, anyone who receives income from the government is not eligible.

 If you are a progressive, the economy would be fixed.